reuteras/hashset/README.md

 # Hash sets

-Scripts to create hash sets for Linux and Windows.
+Scripts to create hash sets for Linux and Windows for use in DFIR investigations with [Autopsy][aut] and similar tools.

-## Linux hash sets of known files for Autopsy

-A package for creating hash set of known Linux files for use in [Autopsy].
-Can't store the generated files on GitHub due to the size of the files.
-To download files for Ubuntu 20.04 LTS (x86 and x64) you will need almost 300 GB of disk space.

-### Usage
+## Installation

-Download the repo:
+Download this repo:

     git clone https://github.com/reuteras/hashset.git

-Install dependencies:
+Install dependencies on Linux:

     sudo apt install apt-mirror sleuthkit

+Install dependencies on macOS with [Homebrew][hbr]:

+    brew uninstall sleuthkit

+## Linux hash sets of known files for Autopsy

+Can't store the generated files on GitHub due to the large size of the generated files.
+Observe that To download the files for Ubuntu 20.04 LTS (x86 and x64) you will need almost 300 GB of disk space.

 To create an index for Ubuntu 20.04 run